-The most current recommendations from Kentucky's Department for Public Health (DPH) do not require preschool students to wear masks throughout the school day, as masks pose a higher risk of strangulation and suffocation for young students and also may increase the risk of improper wearing due to the developmental abilities of preschool students.
+The most current recommendations in the "Guidance on Safety Expectations and Best Practices for Kentucky Schools (K-12)" do not require preschool students to wear masks throughout the school day; although districts may choose to implement more stringent requirements, per Centers for Disease Control and Prevention (CDC) recommendations.
+Masks may pose a higher risk of strangulation and suffocation for young students and also may increase the risk of improper wearing due to the developmental abilities of preschool students.

 While preschool students will not be required to wear masks, they must social distance as much as possible.
 Classrooms should be set up in a reduced capacity that allow for social distancing.
-A capacity calculator is included within the "COVID-19 Considerations for Reopening Schools:

-Facilities and Logistics" guidance provided by the Kentucky Department of Education (KDE) on June 29, 2020.
+A capacity calculator is included within the "COVID-19 Considerations for Reopening Schools: Facilities and Logistics" guidance provided by the Kentucky Department of Education (KDE) on June 29, 2020.
 This calculator can provide support for districts when considering the capacity of each classroom based on the usable square footage.